MirjamJes/data_eng/README.md

 (also for municipal officials) are the highest and lowest?

 Tools used were Apache Airflow for orchestration, DuckDB for data storage, and Jupyter Notebook for data analysis.

+Load_data_to_duckdb.py is initially used to load data.
+In folder Notbook, project_analysis.ipynb is used for project analysis.
+In the Data folder file 'DataEngineering StarSchema.mwb' is the starschema.